dbluhm/indy-hipe/text/connection-protocol/README.md

 according to the DID Method Spec.

-The _inviter_ should check the information presented with the keys used in the wire-level message transmission to esure they match.
+The _inviter_ should check the information presented with the keys used in the wire-level message transmission to ensure they match.

 > TODO: Specify error transmission back to _invitee_ in the event an error is found.
 >